 It is common for people to wonder why the eyes and eyelids have growths that appear often, they are referred to as calcium deposits, hard pimples, etc. These are also hereditary and can be caused by oil, cosmetic build up over time and sweat builds up.

-A homeopathic remedy specifically for eyelids, face, and hands is Causticum.
-Homeopathic remedies are using a minute amount of a natural substance that in a healthy person would produce* symptoms of the disease.
+A homeopathic remedy specifically for eyelids, faces, and hands is Causticum.
+Homeopathic remedies are using a minute amount of a natural substance that in a healthy person would produce symptoms of the disease.

-To obtain causticum to treat* skin tags you must be under the supervision and/or guidance of a qualified homeopathic professional.
+To obtain caustic to treat skin tags you must be under the supervision and/or guidance of a qualified homeopathic professional.

 Additional Methods For Skin Tags:

-- Tea Tree Oil: Dab carefully on infected area with a diluted water and a tea tree oil soaked Q-tip, three times per day.
+Tea Tree Oil: Dab carefully on the infected area with diluted water and a tea tree oil-soaked Q-tip, three times per day.